AdobeDocs/journey-optimizer.en/help/using/sms/sms-configuration.md

     >[!NOTE]
     >
-    >To be able to select a subdomain, make sure you have previously configured at least one SMS subdomain.
+    >To be able to select a subdomain, make sure you have previously configured at least one SMS/MMS subdomain.
 [Learn how](sms-subdomains.md)

 1. Enter the **[!UICONTROL Opt-out number]** you want to use for this surface.
 When profiles opt out from this number, you are still able to send them messages from other numbers you may be using to send out text messages with [!DNL Journey Optimizer].